 I am not referring to College ball which has a tradition and a science of its own with regard to players strengths and weaknesses and how they assist their team to come out victorious.
 This is required in order to retain funds and to get fans in the seats.
 Its a different “ball game” at that level.
 I am referring to the youth teams where the coaches are making all of the decisions for the team offensively and defensively.
 I am talking about making little robots on the field.

 I am talking about developing the intrinsic motivation in your players rather than being the motivation for them.
 The more that you can give to them to do on the field the more they are going to embrace the desire to improve.
-As many softball players get older I hear coaches often say “We just can’t get them to practise hard any more”.
+As many softball players get older I hear coaches often say “We just can’t get them to practice hard any more”.
 What coaches don’t realize is that this lack of hustle as it is commonly referred to, starts when the players enter the sport and then continues through their career.
 By giving them responsibilities and involving them in the developmental process, you are developing that hustle from within.
 The desire to experience success by their own power.
 Awesome!

 Have the discussion with the team at some point during the season.